rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/post-resize-specified-server-servers-server-id-actions.rst

    #.
 Add your backed-up data to the new data disk(s).
    #.
 Delete the old server, once you are satisfied with the new server.

-   For General Purpose servers, use steps 1, 3, and 5 from the preceding list.